gregives/eleventy-load/README.md

 For more detailed instructions, see the [eleventy-load website][eleventy-load-usage].

-The following example sets up eleventy-load so that you can import Sass files just like you would import CSS files, with a `link` element.
+The following example sets up eleventy-load so that you can import Sass files just like you would import CSS files.

 1. Install eleventy-load and any loaders you need.